BishopFox/badPods/yaml/everything-allowed/README.md

 # Demonstrate Impact

 If you are performing a penetration test, the end goal is not to gain cluster-admin, but rather to demonstrate the impact of exploitation.
-Use the access you have gained to accomplish the objectives of the pentration test.
+Use the access you have gained to accomplish the objectives of the penetration test.

 # Reference(s)/Acknowledgements: